khammersmith17/fair-perf-ml/docs/index.md

 # fair_perf_ml

 A high-performance ML observability library written in Rust with Python bindings.
+Written to be easy to use and composable.

 Provides a unified API for **pre-training data bias**, **post-training model bias**, **model performance**, and **data drift** — in both batch and stateful streaming settings.